29scroller/rle-h2h-history/README.md

 It is very early in the making, for now it can calculate the rating of past matchups of two existing teams.
 I plan to add much more functionality in the future.

 Future plans:
-  - Unify paths to files!!! (it refers to my own file system)
-  - Detail output - group matches by completeness of rosters, sort by date
   - Give out match predictions based on output
   - Create dataset with only necessary info (for now, info of all player's matches weighs 1.5 GB, of which 98% or more are in-game stats, which aren't used at all)
   - Maybe to design an app for better usage? (seems too complicated for me for now, but we'll see)